I knew I had to do it one day. It’s now or never. *Breathe*

 I can’t bring myself to buy any fresh fish or prawns yet because you need to fish them out LIVE.
 Hubby says that they WHACK the fish against the wall for a quick death.
 Ugh…

 Many of the things there are recognizably Asian but there are some quirky items I can’t identify.
 I’ll get shots of them next time.

-Chips Ahoy!
-I thought there were by Nabisco…guess they’re a sub of Kraft???
-The quality isn’t as good coz the cookies taste slightly burnt.
+I thought there were by Nabisco…guess they’re a sub-brand of Kraft???
+Like Cheerios, the quality isn’t as good coz the cookies taste slightly burnt.